AllStarLink/asl3-pi-image/README.md

 assembly job.
 The assembly is executed on an AWS arm64 Debian 12 instance so that all of the execution does not have to run through the qmeu-arm-static emulator.

+As of 2025-11-15 there are two branches of this repository that
+matter:

+* **develop** - This is the main branch and focuses on Debian 13 Trixie
+* **bookworm** - This is the Debian 12 Bookworm branch to build update-only spins of the image (i.e. package collection updates)

 One of the SLOWEST parts of the job is compressing back down the image file with `xz`.
 The `build-image` script is optmized to use `xz -T0` which will use